Top 10 Questions Regarding Orphanage Visits

 3. Our family would like to meet with our child’s primary caregiver from the orphanage.
 Is that possible?

 The practice will vary greatly from orphanage to orphanage.
 Some directors follow a practice that the child themselves will be granted access to that information at the time she/he becomes of adult age.
 Quite a few others allow for easy review of the file and a copy of the internal documents to be made.
 Some orphanages will not grant the request to view the file at all.
 In cases where families have reviewed the file, they often request to make copies of documents held in it.
-Typically, documents in an orphanage file include: the child’s abandonment report, police report, notes or papers left with the child, and possibly medical notes relevant to the child’s first days there.
+Typically, documents in an orphanage file include: the child’s abandonment report, possibly a police report, notes or papers left with the child, and possibly medical notes relevant to the child’s first days there.

 Sometimes reviewing the file will bring up unexpected challenges, such as receiving conflicting information about the location of the finding spot, or a different birth date than the one you were given for the child.
 You, as the parent might want to look at the file alone, with only the translator and without the child.
 If something unexpected is in the file you can take that information and make it available to the child when you feel it is appropriate for them.
 With that plan in mind, if your child’s file has conflicting information on their date of birth or the finding location, you, as the parent can ask clarifying questions of orphanage personnel at the time.
 Then, you also then can work through how and when you plan to discuss this with your child.
 For example, a child finding out she has two different dates given for a birthday can be a big adjustment.
 You can present this information if/when you have thought through how to best share this with your child.
 Some helpful ways would allow the child some ownership of the process, after discussing the particulars of how conflicting information can happen.
-Some families in this situation have chosen to celebrate both, one as an American birthday, one as a Chinese birthday.
+Some families in this situation have chosen to celebrate both-- one as an American birthday-- one as a Asian birthday.
 Others have disregarded one over the other as more likely; whatever you choose to do, professionals generally recommend you allow the child to participate in the process of making this decision.

 5. Is it possible to visit the finding spot of my child?